Our Qualifications

 Distinguished Classroom Teacher Award, Jefferson County

-Sequoyah Award, East TN Indian League
+Sequoyah Award, East Tennessee Indian League

 Tennessee's American History Teacher of the Year, State DAR Award